A week in the life of an Informatics Lead Nurse: Wednesday

 Nursing and midwifery, Fellowships and scholarships, Digital health leadership, Digital roles and career pathways

 Read about day 3 of Roda Luz Trinidad's week in her life.

 What I love about my work is that I have the flexibility to work from home when necessary.
 Wednesday is always full of back-to-back meetings.
 I see to it that I have regular breaks in between sessions.
 It is important to take care of our health and well-being even on a virtual environment.
 Read on to find out more about a typical Wednesday in my role.

-First up is the Critical Care Informatics Board which is a gathering of the MDT within the critical care network for the Trust in preparation for the next project phase, ICU digitisation.
+First up is the Critical Care Informatics Board which is a gathering of the multidisciplinary team (MDT) within the critical care network for the trust in preparation for the next project phase, intensive care unit (ICU) digitisation.
 A big part of the agenda is my demonstration of the workflow for invasive lines and devices to get the team to understand the system better and agree on a user-centred design philosophy moving forward in terms of change and system development.

-An update from the EPMA pharmacists on the newly developed Warfarin care plan.
+An update from the electronic prescribing and medicines administration (EPMA) pharmacists on the newly developed Warfarin care plan.
 They provided some data and assurance on prescribing and medicines administration in the Trust and highlighted were we need to target training to always ensure safety.

 I joined various other meetings like the practice development nurses forum and the site nursing informatics steering group.
 It is important for me to be visible and listen to the feedback from the point of care staff as well as the digital champions on how we can improve our work processes to influence practice and ensure staff are happy and patients receive quality care using data and technology.